 Turning the Octave knob will change the pitch of the channels up or down by octaves.
 Holding down a Channel button while turning the Octave knob will change just that channel.

-The SWN has a 15 octave range which extends beyond the limits of human hearing and the audio hardware of the SWN.
-This creates aliasing when the upper octaves (green) are selected (which is useful for creating new timbres and textures).
+The SWN has an 18-octave range which extends beyond the limits of human hearing and the audio hardware of the SWN.
+This creates aliasing when the upper octaves (green) are selected.
+The SWN's lowest octave is three octaves below C0, and the highest octave is four octaves above C10.
+These extremes causes the Spheres to sound drastically different than when played at normal audio frequencies, which is useful for creating new timbres and textures.